DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 The connector will attach to a rabbitmq queue specified at configuration time will batch a certain amount of elements specified and will ask the gpss server to push them on a greenplum table.

-For the moment the connector is supporting just json format (elements must be strings of json in rabbitmq and the resulting greenplum table needs to be a table with a json field).

 These are the steps to run the software:

 Prerequisites: